15 of the Best Teacher Lunch Bags | Insulated & Durable Picks

 Whether your classroom has a fridge or not, you’ll be happy with this selection of bags.

-The Joyme Versatile Lunch Bag
+Joyme Versatile Lunch Bag – Lightweight & Multi-Functional for Teachers

 Not a fan of purple?
 Don’t sweat it; this bag comes in 24 different colors in both solid and patterned designs.
 It’s insulated, large capacity, and it’s one of my top picks for teachers for teachers on a budget.
 Teachers say that it keeps their lunch cool with an ice pack for over 5 hours and can handle a hot meal better than expected, too.
 There’s also a nice roomy side compartment for your water bottle.